Fylhan/qompoter/README.md

     sudo mv qompoter_bash_completion.sh /usr/share/bash-completion/completions/qompoter
     echo "test [ -f /usr/share/bash-completion/completions/qompoter ]; source /usr/share/bash-completion/completions/qompoter" >> ~/.bashrc

-Qompoter requires Bash, Git, sed and zip.
+Qompoter requires Bash, Git, sed.
+Other tools like rsync and tar (or zip) may be useful for some advanced cases.

 It works on Linux and Windows (using [Git bash](https://git-scm.com/)).
 It should also work on Mac, FreeBSD and more widely on Windows (Cygwin or Mysys command line) because it is Bash based, but I did not test it yet.